Catrong/phi-plugin/README.en.md

 The cloud save of this project is a rewrite of [7aGiven/PhigrosLibrary](https://github.com/7aGiven/PhigrosLibrary/tree/v3.1.0), thanks to [文酱](https://github.com/7aGiven) for help!

-Official QQ exchange group:[282781491](http://qm.qq.com/cgi-bin/qm/qr?_wv=1027&k=4YLoHlaAb5aDhTy8bi0FAjbZcC8o5XfK&authKey=Oxw5Ss06W5X0UjRN2Ql6RK%2FApduLOgCSCZiBLRw9IWP3UqShLAWw%2BMPJuZTmotW3&noverify=0&group_code=282781491)

-Can you help provide some aliases, welcome to submit pull requests or come to me!

-I'm already in my third year of high school, and I can't necessarily write code on weekends, so there may not be major feature updates in the past year, only maintenance of new tracks.
-Thank you all very much for your understanding :(

 ### Special thanks:
 <table style="border-radius: 20px">
   <tbody style="border-radius: 20px">